DearingDev/dearingdev.github.io/_posts/2025-04-29-Building-a-Website-with-GitHub-Pages.md

 # Part 2 - Introducing Jekyll

-> For this section you are going to delete the previous repository and use a template.
+> Please be sure to delete your previous repository so that you can create a new one using a template.
 {: .prompt-info }

 I mentioned earlier that Jekyll is a static site generator and it has a thriving community.
 We want to take advantage of the graphic/web design prowess of others that have come before us.
 They've so generously contributed their work and it would be a shame not to use it.
 There is a whole slew of themes out there free for the taking.
 You can find some popular ones on GitHub: